toweliewang/PRS-PRMLS-2019-08-31-IS1FT-GRP-FoodImageClassification-CA2/README.md

-# PRS-PSUPR-2019-08-31-IS1FT-GRP-TeamName-ProjectName
+# PRS-PSUPR-2019-08-31-IS1FT-GRP-TeamName-ProjectName(CA2)

 ## SECTION 0 : Temporary note

 **Requirement**

-(1)Find one dataset for a classification or regression problem.
-The dataset should have at least 3000 records and 30 variables.
+•Build a dataset for a classification /detection / prediction problem.

+•The dataset should have at least 1000 samples for each class.
-(2)Use at least 3 different techniques to solve the problem.

-(3)You should partition the dataset into several subsets for different purposes eg. Training, Validation, Testing.
+•Partition the dataset into several subsets for different purpose, e.g.training, validation and testing

+•Use only deep learning to solve theproblem

-(4)Build individual models to achieve the highest possible accuracy or lowest possible MSE.
+•Train and test a model that achieve the highest possible accuracy

-(5)Build ensemble/hybrid models.

-(6)Compare the performance of individual/ensemble models to identify the best solution.

-**Submission**

-The dataset

-Areport to describe:

-Tools/techniques you have used

-your design of the models

-the performance of your models on the dataset (detailed results)

-your understanding and findings.

-Python/R/Java/… codes, model files, other supporting documents (if any)

 **Submission deadline**

 30/09/2019

 ## SECTION 1 : PROJECT TITLE